bypasslane/android-code-challenge/README.md

 #### Disabling the `-1 quantity button`
 The `-1 quantity button` button should be disabled if `quantity` is **0**.
 It should be enabled otherwise.
-The total price for an item can be calculated by calculating `item price x quantity`.
-The resulting value should be rounded to the nearest penny for display.

 #### Calculating the Total Price for an item
 The above step requires you to correctly calculate total price for an item.